-A memorial service in the Unitarian Universalist tradition is an honoring and a celebration of the deceased person's life, as well as a chance to grieve his or her death.
+A traditional memorial service in the Unitarian Universalist tradition is an honoring and a celebration of the deceased person's life, as well as a chance to grieve his or her death.
 The minister spends time with the family before the service, and, based on their memories, offers a reflection or summary on the deceased person's life, commonly called a eulogy.
 Alternatively, another person might offer the eulogy.
-Family members or loved ones may also choose to offer short memories of reflections.
+Family members or loved ones may also choose to offer short memories or reflections.

 During the service, we take time to ponder the mysteries of life and death.
-Our theology leaves open the answers to questions about what happens to us when we die.
+Our theology leaves open the answers to questions about what happens to us after we die.
 Therefore, we concentrate on reflections about the person's life here on earth, the lessons their life teaches, and the parts of them that we wish to always remember as we live the unknown number of days in our own lives.